"Better run for the border

 - In Alfred J. Kwak, Alfred and his friends flee to neighbouring Broad Reedland when their home Great Waterland is turned into a fascist dictatorship by Dolf and his National Crows Party.

 - The southwestern United States play host to a ton of illegal immigrants who fled Mexico in search of higher wages.

 - North Korean defectors fall on the far end of type B.

 - During the Cold War, much the same situation was the case for East Germany.

 - During the Cultural Revolution, there were many Chinese who fled to North Korea.
-Even some chose to swim to Hong Kong or Taiwan.
+Some even chose to swim to Hong Kong or Taiwan.

 - When Germany transformed into Nazi Germany in the 1930s, many intellectuals, political opponents, and Jewish people emigrated to escape persecution.
 Those that fled to other European countries usually found themselves in the same situation all over again when the German army overran these states several years later.

 - The northern free states in the US were this way for escaped slaves, until the Fugitive Slave Law (which allowed slave catchers to arrest escaped slaves in free states and transport them back down south) and the Dred Scott decision (which declared that slaves are not technically people) effectively forced them to keep running all the way to Canada.